bateman/dblp-search-ext/README.md

 1. Run `make run/chrome` (or firefox/safari/edge)
 2. Test the modified functionality in the browser
-3. Check browser console for errors (popup and background service worker)
+3. Check the browser console for errors (pop-up and background service worker)

 ### Debugging